MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

   obtained when running the subroutine version.
 See comments about this below.

-  A sample input and resulting output from matfcn is provided by the files matfcndat (text version of the input file matfcn.dat for the stand alone version), matfort20 (text version of the output file fort.20 giving the resulting radial functions) and matfort30 (text version of the output file fort.30 giving the resulting angular functions).
+  A sample input and resulting output from matfcn for c real (q positive) is provided by the files matfcndat (text version of the input file matfcn.dat for the stand alone version), matfort20 (text version of the output file fort.20 giving the resulting radial functions) and matfort30 (text version of the output file fort.30 giving the resulting angular functions).

+  A sample input and resulting output from matfcn for c imagimary (q negative) is provided by the files matfcnidat (text version of the input file matfcn.dat for the stand alone version), matifort20 (text version of the output file fort.20 giving the resulting radial functions) and matifort30 (text version of the output file fort.30 giving the resulting angular functions).

   Subroutine Version of Matfcn